vaibhavchauhantech/ps2-research-documentation-2026/README.md

-# ps2-research-documentation-2026
+# PS-II Research Documentation (2026)

-Structured documentation and reports for a semester-long research project (PS-II, 2026).
+This repository contains structured documentation for a semester-long research project conducted as part of PS-II (Practice School-II), 2026.

+## Contents

+- Mid-term and final reports
+- Project synopsis
+- Presentation materials
+- Supporting documentation (non-confidential)

+## Note on Confidentiality

+This repository includes only non-sensitive, high-level documentation.
+All detailed implementation, data, and internal research artifacts are excluded due to confidentiality constraints.

+## Author

+Vaibhav Chauhan